Kayli/logspub/bio-neuroscience.md

       - original task related to creation of a space map
       - navigation
       - other specializations evolve later
+      - new neurons are created here in an adult brain
     - memory?
   - cingulate cortex